 Courtesy vs Curiosity.
 When we frame an idea, a problem, or an opportunity, we are choosing our perspective.
 Look at a “glass as half-empty,” and we start conserving and protecting.
 Seeing the same glass as “half-full” and opportunity and growth emerge.
 Our thinking shifts simply by how we choose to look at or “frame” something.
-“Eat This, Not That… A Leader’s List Of Ingredients To Create Better Communication” is a video series exploring different concepts, a guide to reframing our perspective on various situations.
+“This vs That… The Better Choices Better Leaders Make” is a video series exploring different concepts, a guide to reframing our perspective on various situations.

 Two weeks ago, we explored the core differences between expectations and agreements.
 How an expectation is something that you want for someone else that they may not want for themselves.
 An agreement has a what, by when, with consequences, and those consequences can be positive, and they can be negative.
 This week, we’ll discuss courtesy and curiosity, which for many, sound a lot alike.